phetsims/simula-rasa/README.md

 ```

 For TypeScript transpilation, add a new PhET simulation to perennial-alias/data/active-repos.
 If this is not a
-PhET simulation you can traspile the sim with the `repos` option of the transpiler.
-For example
+PhET simulation you can transpile the sim with the `repos` option of the transpiler.
+For example:
 ```
 cd chipper
 node js/scripts/transpile.js --watch --repos=project-name